sourcegraph/sourcegraph-public-snapshot/doc/getting-started/github-vs-sourcegraph.md

 ## Availability

-GitHub code search is currently available through a technical preview (you can sign up for their [waitlist](https://cs.github.com/about) to request access).
+GitHub code search is currently available through a Public Beta (you can sign up for their [waitlist](https://github.com/features/code-search-code-view/signup) to request access).
 This technical preview is not yet available for GitHub Enterprise.

 Sourcegraph’s code intelligence platform is generally available, and you can sign up for a free trial for your team [here](https://signup.sourcegraph.com/).